Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋ & Pro & Combo.md

 1. Remove the brush frame and check if the robot makes any unusual noise during cleaning.

 <img width="815" height="806" alt="image" src="https://github.com/user-attachments/assets/25540aa2-6923-490a-8389-44f7586ea1b1" />

+---
+### Troubleshooting Can't Create A Map with SwitchBot Mini Robot Vacuum K10+ Even Though I Have Cleaned Many Times.

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding the problem of the robot being unable to create a map despite multiple cleaning attempts, please check the following:
+If you are using an OPPO device, ensure that it has at least 10GB of available storage space.
+Devices with less than 10GB of free storage may not support the mapping feature.